 Over the years, the growth of technology has spawned many different kinds of hosting frameworks.
 The most popular ones include shared VPS, cloud, and dedicated hosting.

 If you are new to technology, you may have a hard time choosing between them.
 Only with an in-depth understanding of these hosting types, you can make an informed decision.
 And that’s what we are about to discuss in this web hosting review post.

-Although inexpensive, shared hosting does not guarantee a great website performance as a large number of clients draw on the same pool of server resources.
-So, when any of these clients faces heavy traffic, your site’s performance can get negatively affected.
+Although inexpensive, shared hosting does not guarantee a great website performance as a large number of clients draws on the same pool of server resources.
+So, when any of these clients face heavy traffic, your site’s performance can get negatively affected.